mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri**: Sure.
 Mmm hmm. *[Laughter.]*

-So it is different from the ... second grade and third grade [[calligraphy](glossary#calligraphy)].
+So it is different from the ... second grade and third grade [calligraphy](glossary#calligraphy).
 And then, I believe that is interesting calligraphy; I like it.
 So, I want to practice it, again and again.
 And then finally, the kid says, "Katagiri, your calligraphy is good, so I will give you a certificate.
 You are a Master of Calligraphy."
 Then look at this: this is nothing but the calligraphy written by a first grade child.
 The same, don't you think?
 Do you understand?

 **Another person**: You're comparing that [to a] teacher ... of meditation.